shivpatel0812/Building_Cap_Track/README.md

 ## Front-End Development

 ### Web and Mobile Application:
-- **React**: The web application is built using React, providing a simple and intuitive user interface to display building capacity data.
+- **React**: The web application is being built using React, providing a simple and intuitive user interface to display building capacity data.
-- **React Native / Expo**: The mobile app will be developed using React Native or Expo, allowing students to access real-time capacity information on their smartphones.
+- **React Native / Expo**: The mobile app will be developed using React Native, allowing students to access real-time capacity information on their smartphones.

 ### Data Display:
 - The front-end will display current capacity, historical trends, and predictions on crowding based on the processed data from Azure and MongoDB.